ajwalkiewicz/finman/scripts/README.md

 | SOURCE | directory to transfer to the server                    |
 | HOST   | server address                                         |
 | DEST   | directory on the server to which files are transferred |

+Place those variables in `scripts/.env` file.

+## start.sh (deprecated)

+This script was used before docker setup to run entire application.
+Use only for the development purpose, never on production.